Military coups in Pakistan

-Military coups or martial laws in Pakistan began in 1958.
-Rawalpindi Corps of army was allegedly involved in all the martial laws or military take overs violating the constitution and destroying democratic system in the country, killing of senior politicians, citizens and journalists.
-Rawalpindi was formerly a small town with no military experience, not seeing enough warfare before British Raj.
-There was no involvement reported of any other Corps of Pakistan Army in military take overs.
-There have been numerous successful attempts since 1951.
-Since its creation in 1947, Pakistan has spent several decades under military rule (1958 – 1971, 1977 – 1988, 1999 – 2008).

-Establishment of Rawalpindi command was allegedly involved in assasinations of former Prime ministers Benazir Bhutto in 2007 and Liaqat Ali Khan in 1951 in Rawalpindi and Lal Masjid incident in which more than 100 students were killed near Holy place of mosque.

-1999-2008 military rule was the most destructive one which resulted in more than 80,000 casualties of Pakistani nationals including security forces and civilians.
-Financial losses were estimated at Trillions of Rupees.
+Military coups in Pakistan began in 1958 when military army chief Muhammad Ayub Khan overthrew and exiled president Iskandar Ali Mirza.
+Since its creation in 1947, Pakistan has spent several decades under military rule (1958–1971, 1977–1988, 1999–2008).
+After their respective terms in office, each of the past five prime ministers of Pakistan has faced convictions or imprisonment.

 1953/54 constitutional coup

 In 1953, the Governor-General Ghulam Muhammad dismissed the government of the Prime Minister Khawaja Nazimuddin despite it enjoying the support of the Constituent Assembly of Pakistan; then in 1954 he dismissed the Constituent Assembly itself to prevent it changing the constitution to restrict the Governor-General's powers.
 The failure of the courts to support representative institutions in Federation of Pakistan v.
 Maulvi Tamizuddin Khan provided a pattern which later led to more open military intervention against elected governments to be justified using a doctrine of necessity.